microsoft/bedrock/docs/singleKeyvault/README.md

 $cd ~/azure-single-keyvault
 $spk infra generate -p westus
 ```
 spk reads our definition.yaml file, downloads the template referred to in it, applies the parameters we have provided, and creates a generated Terraform script in a directory called azure-single-keyvault-generated which is at the same level as azure-single-keyvault folder.
-Navigate to azure-single-keyvault-generated-westus folder.
+Navigate to azure-single-keyvault-generated/westus folder.
 Now you are ready to provision the cluster using Terraform

 ```
 $terraform init -backend-config=./backend.tfvars -var-file=spk.tfvars